 Question the driver as to who he has driven for before.
 A person that has been an office driver and has driven a company pick-up truck making deliveries may not be qualified to be a personal driver.
 Although he may have a very good knowledge of streets, generally office drivers are trying to get to their destinations by the fastest means possible and have little consideration for traffic laws or the well being of passengers and an expensive private car.
 Scratches and bumps caused by reckless driving may go unnoticed on a company vehicle, but quickly become a very serious issue on a private car.
 Of course there are exceptions where the driver is looking to move to a more prestigious job and is prepared to alter is driving style in order to do a good job.

 Ask the driver what areas of the city he has worked in before and what areas of the city he is most familiar with.
 If the driver will be responsible for taking you to destinations throughout the city, his knowledge of the streets is essential.
 Frequently your normal route to a destination may be blocked by heavy traffic.
 A wrong turn down a very crowded street during rush hour or limited knowledge of alternate routes can cause you HOURS of wasted time in traffic jams.
 Initially a driver may not be familiar with your office location or your favorite stores or restaurants, but a good general knowledge of the city and how to get around is a must.
-Most drivers take buses for their own transportation around town and may be very familiar with bus routes, but if they are not experienced they may not know alternate routes.
+Most drivers take buses or use motorcycles for their own transportation around town and may be very familiar with bus routes and small streets, but if they are not experienced they may not know alternate routes suitable for private cars.

 Other than confirming the driver's reputation and the authenticity of his documents, the next most important quality of a good driver is his driving style.
 Every person drives differently, and it's best to evaluate whether or not you like the way a driver handles a car by having him take you for a 15-20 minute test drive.
 It is normal that a driver that has never worked for an expat before will be very nervous during this test drive.
 Even a driver that has worked for a foreigner will be understandably nervous when asked to drive a vehicle that he has not driven before or driving in an area that he may not be totally familiar with.
 Regardless, you will get a sense of his driving style and capabilities and develop an impression as to whether you feel comfortable and safe with him.